-Sustainability of the Fund remains a priority for 2023 as we need to ensure that those who need help are aware of the existence of the Fund and the valuable work it performs.
+Sustainability of the Fund remains a priority for 2024 as we need to ensure that those who need help are aware of the existence of the Fund and the valuable work it performs.
 We also want to encourage colleagues and pensioners to become regular contributors, so it is imperative that we continue to raise our awareness and profile with the distribution of promotional materials.
 Mailings direct from the Fund to our contributors and a communication to pensioners highlighting the work we do are also essential.

-Report of the Trustees for the year ended 31st December 2022 continued
+Report of the Trustees for the year ended 31st December 2023 continued

-The trustees' most recent strategic review in 2018 resulted in agreement that the following priorities remained appropriate to sustain the work of the charity for the foreseeable future:
+A strategic review was carried out in 2023 which confirmed that the following priorities remained appropriate to sustain the work of the charity for the foreseeable future: